CommunityHiQ/Frends.Community.Oracle/README.md

 If output type is file, then _Result_ indicates the written file path.
 Otherwise it will hold the query output in xml, json or csv.

-Example result with return type JSON when SELECT and UPDATE have been executed.
+Example result with return type JSON when SELECT, SELECT, INSERT and DELETE have been executed.

 *Success:* ``` True ```
 *Message:* ``` null ```
-*Result:*
+*Results:*
 ```
 [
   {